akdas1/SI568-AI-Resume-Analyzer/README.md

 - Please read the "requirements.txt" for the recommended system requirements to run.
 Note: they are based on my computer for testing.

 ## Overall Function
-I made the interface simple enough that when you run either script, users will be given directions on what to input or follow responses.
+I attempted to make the interface simple enough so that when you run either script, you will be given directions on what to input or follow responses.
 Both scripts use while loops to cross-check inputs.
 It will let you run (or simply exit) until you get that step right!
 For example, both scripts ask for PDF inputs, and if the file doesn't exist, is misspelled, or isn't a PDF, the window will let you retry until a valid PDF resume is input.
 You can either exit the terminal window manually or by typing "exit."
 Detailed instructions for both types of users are below:

 ## What applicants may need to know: